 A sprain is stretching or tearing of ligaments, which connect adjacent bones in a joint and provides stability to the joint.
-An ankle sprain is a common injury and occurs when you fall or suddenly twist the ankle joint or when you land your foot in an awkward position after a jump.
+A sprain is a common ankle injury and occurs when you fall or suddenly twist the ankle joint or when you land your foot in an awkward position after a jump.
 It most commonly occurs when you participate in sports or when you jump or run on a surface that is irregular.
 Ankle sprains can cause pain, swelling, tenderness, bruising, and stiffness, numbness in the toes, and inability to walk or bear weight on the ankle.

 The diagnosis of an ankle sprain is usually made by asking the history of injury and physical examination of the ankle.
 X-ray of your ankle may be needed to confirm if a fracture is present.